fieldtrip/website/workshop/madrid2019/tutorial_cleaning.md

            cfg: [1x1 struct]

 Subsequently we will add the electrode description.
 For this we will use a custom script which is included with the data on the FTP server.
+The main reason to use this costum  function is because the EEG cap Chennu et al., used contain Electrical Geodesics Inc. specific nomenclature and 10-10 standard system.
+If you are curious about the equivalence between the two systems, take a look the custom function and [here](https://www.researchgate.net/publication/266609828_Determination_of_the_Geodesic_Sensor_Nets'_Average_Electrode_Positions_and_Their_10_-_10_International_Equivalents)

     data.elec = prepare_elec_chennu2016(data.label);